piotrwitek/typesafe-actions/README.md

 Here you can find out a detailed comparison of `typesafe-actions` to other solutions.

 ### `redux-actions`
-Lets compare the 3 most common action-creators variants (type only, with payload, with payload and meta)
+Lets compare the 3 most common action-creator variants (type only, with payload, with payload and meta)

 > tested with "@types/redux-actions": "2.2.3"